namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 Apparently we need to maintain a graph, yet I didn’t choose a graph-oriented database like `neo4j`.
 Using good old SQL to simulate one is good enough for now.

 There’re both plugins to do graph on database level ([AGE](https://www.postgresql.org/about/news/announcing-age-a-multi-model-graph-database-extension-for-postgresql-2050/) for postgresql), and rails level (like [edge](https://github.com/jackc/edge)).
-For the initial implementation, I chose to hand-written everything from ground for faster iteration because I was constantly changing things.
+For the initial implementation, I chose to hand-written everything from the grounded up for faster iteration because I was constantly changing things.

 # choosing an editor